Low Maintenance Front Yard Landscaping Ideas That Look Beautiful Without Consuming Your Entire Weekend

 Paver Center

-The yard feels structured instead of busy.
-Care shifts from trimming and watering to simple cleaning, which fits better into everyday routines.
+The yard feels structured instead of scattered.
+Care shifts from constant trimming to simple cleaning, which actually fits into real life.

 Xeriscape Plan

-Mulch and stone protect soil, while spacing prevents competition.
-Irrigation becomes minimal and predictable.
-The yard handles heat without stress, and I stop chasing wilted leaves.
+Mulch and decomposed granite protect soil while spacing prevents root competition.
+Irrigation became minimal and predictable.

 Repeat Pattern